If you’re worried that you’ve been talking out loud to yourself and feel this habit is a little strange, you can rest easy – you’re not going crazy.

 What Mental Illness Causes You To Talk To Yourself?

 Some mental disorders do manifest the symptom of self-talk, such as schizophrenia.
 Some people wonder if frequently talking to themselves suggests they have an underlying mental health condition like this, but this usually isn’t the case.

 The habit is extensive among the mentally sound, too.

 While people with conditions that affect psychosis such as schizophrenia may appear to talk to themselves, this generally happens as a result of auditory hallucinations.
 In other words, they often aren’t talking to themselves, but replying to a voice only they can hear.

-If you hear voices or experience other hallucinations, it’s best to seek professional support right away.
+If you hear voices or experience other hallucinations, it’s best to seek professional support from a mental health professional right away.

 Further, if you find yourself engaging in self-talk that involves repetitive numbers, phrases, or mantras and it’s becoming disruptive or hard to stop, this could be an emotional issue that’s worth exploring with a qualified medical professional.

 A trained therapist can offer compassionate guidance and help you explore potential causes of these symptoms.

 A therapist can also offer support if you: